What Is PPC & How Paid Search Marketing Works

 Accounts are split into campaigns for ease of management and reporting of different locations, product types, or other useful categorization.

-Campaigns are further divided into ad groups which contain keywords and relevant ads.
+Campaigns are further divided into ad groups that contain keywords and relevant ads.

 Keywords